drostron/slamdata-docs/source/administration-guide.rst

       * Linux requires a separate Java installation
   * Browsers
       * The most compatible browsers with SlamData are always the most recent versions of Google Chrome and Mozilla Firefox
-      * Microsoft Edge and Safari are both limited in functionality and some UI elements, such as Date picker, do not render properly, or at all
   * Target data sources (for analytics)
       * Apache Spark 2.1 and above
       * Couchbase 4.5.1 and above